scblason/Slick/docs/SlickPresenterUni.md

 }
 ```

-And finally the last part last part is rendering the ViewStates to View:
+And finally, the last part is rendering the ViewStates to the view:

 ```java
 @Override